Maryanne Trump Barry: U.S. Court of Appeals service

+In 2009, Barry handled the national security case of Stephen Beightler v.
+Essex County Prosecutor's Office (3rd Cir.
+2009), a pivotal ruling with relation to 11th Amendment sovereign immunity of the states.
+The case centered around a local prosecutor who accused a defendant of breaching national security before a local court.
+Stephen Beightler sued, arguing the state waived immunity and it did not apply because the local prosecutor voluntarily entered federal jurisdiction in usurping the United States Department of Justice authority to make such accusations.
+Barry ruled no such waiver existed in allowing states to engage in such behavior.
+The case is repeatedly cited in state and federal courts, with one federal court saying the Third Circuit had an opportunity for precedent but failed.

 On June 30, 2011, Barry assumed senior status.
 She took inactive senior status in the first week of February 2017, about two weeks after her brother's inauguration as president.

 Barry retired on February 11, 2019.
 Her retirement ended an investigation of whether she had engaged in fraudulent tax schemes with her siblings that violated judicial conduct rules.
 The investigation closed without concluding the allegations.